 - Normal Bus Lanes which are active only during weekday peak hours

-- Full Day Bus Lanes which are active through the day on Weekdays and Saturdays
+- Full Day Bus Lanes which are active throughout the day on Weekdays and Saturdays

-- Bus Only Lanes which are reserved for buses at all times.
+- Bus Only Lanes are reserved for buses at all times.

 These allow buses to move through congested roads, but their effectiveness is limited by the need to accommodate traffic turning in and out of side roads.

 Bus lanes can also be used by cyclists in single file, non-scheduled buses (such as school buses and factory buses), and emergency vehicles.
 Non-scheduled buses are not allowed to make stops or board/alight passengers along bus lanes.

 |Bus Lanes||Normal Bus Lanes||Full-Day Bus Lanes||Bus Only Lanes|

 |Continuous yellow and red lines on outer edge

 Transverse yellow lines